Contractors’ Claims, Remedies and Reliefs

 Another potential pitfall to avoid is to ask an expert (other than legal experts, obviously) to give a view on legal issues or issues that are not within the expert’s expertise.
 The expert must focus exclusively on the factual or technical issues within his or her expertise that underpin the legal case.

-In addition to issuing clear instructions from the start, the expert must work closely with the project team and legal team and keep an ongoing dialogue throughout the arbitration.
-There should be a comprehensive ‘teach-in’ at an early stage by project team, all the documentation and information requested by the experts should be provided to the expert as quickly and efficiently as possible (subject to lawyer review for relevance or privilege) and there must be regular communication and discussion on key issues and progress.
+In addition to issuing clear instructions from the start, the expert must work closely with the project team and legal team and keep a dialogue going throughout the arbitration.
+There should be a comprehensive ‘teach-in’ at an early stage by the project team; all the documentation and information requested by the experts should be provided to the expert as quickly and efficiently as possible (subject to lawyer review for relevance or privilege); and there must be regular communication and discussion on key issues and progress.
 In addition, contractors should consider with their lawyers and experts whether there is a need for further information and factual evidence or other expert evidence (e.g., specific engineering input), and provide it to the expert.
 Finally, the contractor’s lawyers must check the draft report for completeness and relevance to issues.

-A good expert report should include a full curriculum vitae of the expert (as discussed above, anything hidden will be found out), the instructions in full, an executive summary, details of the individuals to whom the work has been delegated (and a statement that despite delegation, the expert has checked, understood and endorses all work undertaken by others to prepare the report), identify the sources of all the information relied upon, identify the methods followed, identify all the assumptions made where information is not available, address the specific issues identified in the instructions directly and clearly and set out the expert’s conclusion directly and clearly.
+A good expert report should include a full curriculum vitae of the expert (as discussed above, anything hidden will be found out), the instructions in full, an executive summary, details of the individuals to whom the work has been delegated (and a statement that, despite delegation, the expert has checked, understood and endorses all work undertaken by others to prepare the report), identify the sources of all the information being relied on, identify the methods followed, identify all the assumptions made where information is not available, address the specific issues identified in the instructions directly and clearly, and set out the expert’s conclusion directly and clearly.

-Whether a contractor succeeds in a construction arbitration will often fall on the quality, thoroughness and independence of its expert evidence.
+Whether a contractor succeeds in a construction arbitration will often depend on the quality, thoroughness and independence of its expert evidence.
 Selecting the right experts and managing them efficiently is therefore critical.

 James Bremen is a partner at Quinn Emanuel Urquhart & Sullivan UK LLP.
 The information in this chapter was accurate as at September 2019.